frptools/collectable/CONTRIBUTING.md

 | **test**  | -            | Implementation of new unit tests, perf tests and other types of tests
 | **build** | _chore_      | Build process, releases, package publishing, infrastructure for tools, docs, perf tests, unit tests, etc.

+- Capitalize the first letter following the initial colon, e.g. "MAIN(test): Fix whatever", not "MAIN(test): fix whatever".
+- Bug fix commits should describe the bug, rather than the act of fixing it, as the _fix_ tag already does that job, e.g. "LIST(fix): Error when growing the tree, fixes #123", not "LIST(fix): Fix issue with tree growth, fixes #123".
+- The sole exception to the above rule is when fixing something where the _fix_ tag does not apply, e.g. "MAIN(style): Fix typo in README".
+- Write commit messages as present tense, for consistency, e.g. "Implement feature X", rather than "Implemented feature X".
-Finally, keep commit messages short, where possible.
-The first line should be a brief indicator of what the commit is about.
-Further details can be added as bullet points on subsequent lines.
+- Keep commit messages short, where possible.
+The first line should be a brief indicator of what the commit is about, not exceeding 50-70 characters in length.
+Further details can be added as bullet points on subsequent lines, but should be kept as terse as possible, within reason.
+Nobody wants to read an essay in a commit message.

+_Note: Violations to the above rules exist in the repo history due to the fact that these rules were only nailed down partway through development.
+All new commit messages must follow these rules, however._

 ### Examples

 ```
-MAP(impl): Implemented add, remove
+MAP(impl): Implement add, remove

 LIST(fix): Error when appending, fixes #123

 MAIN(build): Perf test infrastructure complete

-SSET(style): Fix tslint issues
+SSET(style): Resolve tslint issues
 - Missing semicolon in functions/add.ts
 - Missing semicolon in functions/remove.ts
 - Extraneous whitespace in tests/iterate.ts